prasannavl/WinApi/Readme.md

 }
 ```

-And now the direct C# equivalent using WinApi:
+Now the direct C# equivalent using WinApi:

 ```c#